Philip-CDX/Actions1-Public/README.md

 # Actions1-Public

-This is a public repo for trying out all the Github Actions features
+This is a public repo for trying out all the Github Actions features.